thiago-a-souza/MongoDB/README.md

 # Indexes

 Similar to traditional databases, MongoDB also provides indexes for a faster query execution, avoiding a full collection scan.
 Because indexes maintain B-trees data structures, there is a cost to perform writes, which is compensated by read operations.
-Also, indexes are ordered by their value, which makes sort operations much more efficient.
+Also, indexes are ordered by their value, making sort operations much more efficient.
 Obviously, the query used influences if an index will be used or not.
 To verify the actual execution plan, the *explain* method should be used.

 Indexes can be manipulated using the methods *createIndex*, *dropIndex*, and *getIndexes*.
 The syntax to create or drop an index is similar to *sort*, which requires the field name and the sort order.